microsoft/service-fabric-healer/FabricHealerProxy/README.md

                 }
             }

-            // When cancellationToken is cancelled (in this case by the SF runtime) any active health reports will be automatically cleared by FabricHealerProxy.
+            // When the RunAsync cancellationToken is cancelled (in this case by the SF runtime) any active health reports will be automatically cleared by FabricHealerProxy.
             // Note: This does not guarantee that some target entity that has an active FabricHealerProxy health report will be cancelled.
 Cancellation of repairs is
             // not currently supported by FabricHealer.
         }